Michael Jackson’s Nephew, Taj, Slams Family’s Absence In ‘The Apollo’ Documentary

 — HBO Documentaries (@HBODocs) November 7, 2019

 According to Taj, he is planning to create his own documentary that counters the accusations of abuse spotlighted in Leaving Neverland.
-The 46-year-old claims that the film will begin by covering the 1993 allegations against Jackson and continue to address all of the subsequent accusations he faced until his death in 2009.
+The 46-year-old claims that the film will begin by covering the 1993 allegations against Jackson and continue to address all the subsequent accusations he faced until his death in 2009.
 As of now, there is already one film, Michael Jackson: Chase the Truth, that counters Leaving Neverland, and it prominently features the “Smooth Criminal” singer’s former bodyguard, Matt Fiddes.

 As for The Apollo, the film’s Academy- and Emmy Award-winning director, Roger Ross Williams, claims that the movie chronicles how black America “lifted itself out of oppression” using “music and art.”